Haryana GK 2020: All You Need To Know About Haryana

 Indian Cricket Coach

-Former captain of Indian cricket team that 1983 cricket world cup.
+Former captain of the Indian cricket team that the 1983 cricket world cup.

 Birth Place: Chandigarh